Sheriff Rhonda’s secretary led us into her office. She was sitting behind her desk, and she stood up as we came in.

 The secretary brought us a tray with three cups of coffee, cream and sugar, and an ashtray.

 “Can you give us a little background on Marvel Phillips?” my employer asked as I poured milk into her coffee.
-“I’ve seen a few headlines, but we’ve been out of the country for a while and just got back quite recently.”
+“I’ve seen a few headlines, but we’ve been out of the country for some time and we just got back quite recently.”

 “She was incredibly rich.
 Her parents died when she was fifteen.
 She went to boarding schools, with bankers controlling her fortune until she turned eighteen.
 At that point, she came into her money, and…”